 When it comes to letting your friends and family know where they’re going to sit during the reception, there are a numerous ways to do this.
 You can keep it simple by having a giant sign with all of the tables listed and each guest’s name under the table they’re seated at.
 If you want to get a bit more creative with your signs, get chalkboards and hand write everyone’s names!

 Another way is by creating individual escort cards that include the guest’s name and the table they’re sitting at.
 This can take more time to create rather than creating one giant table assignment display, but it can also feel a bit more personalized!
 You can also take the cards and attach them to a little gift, such as a mini champagne bottle or bottle of hot sauce!

 If you decide to create escort cards, remember to have a way to display them.
 The most common way is probably by setting up a decorative table, but don’t be afraid to get creative here!

 Guest Signing Item

 Traditionally, couples have something for guests to sign as a way to remember who helped celebrate their special day.
-It’s common to have a guest book for this (for example, you can create a book that includes your engagement photos and guest can sign around the images).
+It’s common to have a guest book for this (for example, you can create a book that includes your engagement photos we took in San Diego and guest can sign around the images).